climate-nlp/reportparse/README.md

 - The output JSON file would be look like [example.pdf.json](reportparse%2Fasset%2Fexample_results%2Fexample.pdf.json).
 If you want to investigate full document structure, this file would be informative.
 - The output CSV file would be look like [example.pdf.sentence-level-dataset.csv](reportparse%2Fasset%2Fexample_results%2Fexample.pdf.sentence-level-dataset.csv).
 This file is useful to count labels included in a document.
-  - If you use different annotation levels such as block or page, you can refer [example.pdf.block-level-dataset.csv](reportparse%2Fasset%2Fexample_results%2Fexample.pdf.block-level-dataset.csv) or [example.pdf.page-level-dataset.csv](reportparse%2Fasset%2Fexample_results%2Fexample.pdf.page-level-dataset.csv).
+  - If you would like to refer to different annotation levels such as block or page, you can see [example.pdf.block-level-dataset.csv](reportparse%2Fasset%2Fexample_results%2Fexample.pdf.block-level-dataset.csv) or [example.pdf.page-level-dataset.csv](reportparse%2Fasset%2Fexample_results%2Fexample.pdf.page-level-dataset.csv).

 ### Example data analysis using the output file of ReportParse